 Trowa/Relena is a decently popular het alternative for Heero/Relena (at least among those who don't want Relena to die in a fire); however, the sum total of their interaction throughout Wing canon is nine lines of dialog, all related to Heero.
 Such a ship could be seen as Loving a Shadow, since Trowa and Heero are remarkably similar personality-wise, an idea quite a few 3XR fanfics run with.

 Wufei/Relena.
-The two never interact in any form or fashion, not just in the anime or The Movie but in all the official sidestories and sequels.
-Beyond that, they're polar opposites (he's an Arrogant Kung-Fu Guy, she's an Actual Pacifist), and he makes it plain that he doesn't like her on several occasions.
+The two never interact in any form or fashion, not just in the anime or The Movie but in all the official sidestories and sequels (though they do interact in games like Super Robot Wars).
+Even beyond that, they're polar opposites (he's an Arrogant Kung-Fu Guy, she's an Actual Pacifist), and he makes it plain that he doesn't like her on several occasions.
 So any pairing would require either Foe Yay of epic proportions, or a serious Ass Pull.

 The Ouran High School Host Club fans who keep up with the anime rather than the manga see Kyoya/Kaoru as this, since their time together in the anime is limited to one scene of about 2 lines each.
 The pairing has developed a niche in the fandom due in part to continuing interactions in the manga.